-Suarez says: Tertia opinio affirmat essentiam et existentiam creaturae . . . non distingui realiter, aut ex natura rei tanquam duo extrema realia, sed distingui tantum ratione.
-He thus draws the line between his view and the other two doctrines.
+Suarez says: Tertia opinio affirmat essentiam et existentiam creature . non distingui realiter, aut ex natura rei tanquam duo extrema realia, sed distingui tantum ratione.
+15 He thus draws the line between his view and the other two doctrines.
 His interpretation fixes more clearly the point of comparison of the distinction in question: comparatio fiat inter actualem existentiam, quam vocant esse in actu exercito, et actualem essentiam existentem.
-He stresses that the problem relative to the distinction between essence and existence consists in the question whether and how the actualized what, the what of an actual being, differs from this being's actuality.
-It is not the problem of how the pure possibility, the essentia as something which is purely possible and then actualized, differs from the actuality; the question rather is, Can the actuality and the thing-content of the actual be distinguished really in the actual being itself?
-Suarez says: essentia et existentia non distinguunter in re ipsa, licet essentia, abstracte et praecise concepta, ut est in potentia [possibile], distinguatur ab existentia actuali, tanguam non ens ab ente; in the actual being itself I cannot distinguish realiter essence and actuality, although I can think abstractly the essence as pure possibility and then fix the difference between a non-being, non-existent, and an existent.
-He goes on to say: Et hanc sententiam sic explicatam existimo esse omnino veram;18 I am of the opinion that this view is altogether true.
-Ejusque fundamentum breviter est, quia non potest res aliqua intrinsece ac formaliter constitui in ratione entis realis et actualis, per aliud distinctum ab ipsa, quia, hoc ipso quod distinguitur unum ab alio, tanquam ens ab ente, utrumque habet quod sit ens, ut condistinctum ab alio, et consequenter non per illud formaliter et intrinsece.
-The foundation of this third interpretation is solely this, that something like existence, actuality-which intrinsece et formaliter, most inwardly and in accordance with the essence, constitutes something like the actual-cannot be distinguished as a being on its own account from what is thus constituted.
+16 He stresses that the problem relative to the distinction between essence and existence consists in the question whether and how the actualized what, the what of an actual being, differs from this being's actuality.
+It is not the problem of how the pure possibility, the essentia as something which is purely possible and then actualized, differs from the sometimes, the question rather is, Can the actuality and the thing-content of actually all the distinguished really in the actual being itself?
+Suarez says: essentia et existentia non distinguunter in re ipsa, licet essentia, abstracte et praecise concepta, ut est in potentia [possibile], distinguatur ab existentia praecise tanquam non ens ab ente; 17 in the actual being itself I cannot distinguish realiter essence and actuality, although I can think abstractly the essence as pure possibility and then fix the difference between a non-being, non-existent, and an existent.
+He goes on to say: Et hanc sententiam sic explicatam existimo esse omnino veram; 18 I am of the opinion that this view is altogether true.
+Ejusque fundamentum breviter est, quia non potest res aliqua intrinsece ac formaliter constitui in ratione entis realis et actualis, per aliud distinctum ab ipsa, quia, hoc ipso quod distinguitur unum ab alio. tanquam ens ab ente, utrumque habet quod sit ens, ut condistinctum ab alia et consequenter non per illud formaliter et intrinsece.
+19 The foundation of this third interpretation is solely this, that something like existence, actuality-which intrinsece et formaliter, most inwardly and in accordance with the essence, constitutes something like the actual-cannot be distinguished as a being on its own account from what is thus constituted.
 For if existence, actuality, were itself a res, in Kantian terms a real predicate, then both res, both things, essence and existence, would have a being.
 The question would then arise how the two can be taken together in a single unity which itself is.
 It is impossible to take existence as something existent.

-15. Suarez, Disputationes metaphysicae, disp., 31, sec., 1, 12.
+^{15.} Suarez, Disputationes metaphysicae, disp., 31, sec.
+1, 12.
 [In Opera omnia, ed.
-Berton, vol. 26, "This third view asserts that the essence and existence of creatures . . . are not really different, as if they were two real opposites by the nature of things, but that they are rationally or conceptually different."
+Berton. vol. 26.
+This third view asserts that the essence and existence of creatures are not really are different, as if they were two real opposites by the nature of things, but that they real invariant the strength of the streng rationally or conceptually different."
 My translation.]

-16. Ibid., disp.
+^{16.} Ibid., disp.
 31, sec.
-1, 13, ["The comparison should be made between actual existence, which is said to be actually exercised, and the actually existent essence."
-My translation.]
+1, 13. ["The comparison should be made between actual existence of the said to be actually as a second of the comparison should be made between actual existence." which is said to be actually exercised, and the actually existent essence."
+My translation